OpenMultimedia/openmultimedia.headband/README.rst

 Life, the Universe, and Everything
 ----------------------------------

-This package defines a viewlet with an editable image, could be used to replace the plone logo.
+This package defines an editable viewlet to add an image headband for the site.

 Don't Panic
 -----------